GrainLearning/grainLearning/docs/source/introduction.rst

   :width: 400
   :alt: GrainLearning modules

-Users only need to write a :attr:`callback function <.IODynamicSystem.callback>` where parameter samples are sent to an external "software" or Python model.
+Users only need to write a callback function and pass it to :class:`.BayesianCalibration` where parameter samples are sent to an external "software" or Python model.
 Examples of this can be found for :ref:`YADE <examples:Run DEM simulations guided by GrainLearning>` (`Yet Another Dynamic Engine <http://yade-dem.org/>`_).